 In the sphere of agriculture the increase of agricultural products was envisaged through the extension of the sown area increasing yields, extending the irrigation and drainage network, agricultural mechanization, etc.

-The Further Strengthening and Democratization of the People's State Power For the purpose of building the basis of socialism, the Congress pointed out the imperative need to further strengthen and democratize the regime, to strengthen the People's Army and the State Security Service.
+The Further Strengthening and Democratization of the People's State Power further strengthen and democratize the regime, to strengthen the People's Army and the State Security Service.